vantrinh7/IceCreamShop/README.md

 <br>

 When "Start" button is clicked, a timer starts counting down.
-User designs the ice cream according to the given orders and click "Serve the next order".
+User designs the ice cream according to the given orders (left column) and click "Serve the next order".
 Each correct serving earns 10 points, and each incorrect serving looses 5 points.

 <br>